artsy/Swift-at-Artsy/Informed/Lesson Four/README.md

 This will compile, but due to a limitation in the current Swift compiler, it doesn't actually work.
 Oh well 😄

-OK, so protocol extensions are neat I guess, but they gets _even_ cooler.
+OK, so protocol extensions are neat I guess, but they get _even_ cooler.
 We can extend an existing type that uses generics, and then constrain the extension to cases where the generic type conforms to a protocol.

 ಠ_ಠ